ladybug-tools/dragonfly-primer/text/components/Run_OpenDSS.md

 The geoJSON must have a valid Electrical Network assigned to it in order to run correctly through OpenDSS.

-This component also requires the urbanopt-ditto-reader to be installed.
-The urbanopt-ditto-reader can be installed by installing Python 3.7 and then running the following from command line;

-pip install urbanopt-ditto-reader==0.3.8

 #### Inputs